Virginia Board of Pharmacy

 No. The pharmacy permit holder must submit payment, along with the signed consent order, to the Board office for any monetary penalties within 30 days from the date of inspection.

-No. The new inspection process was created to expedite the disciplinary process resulting from routine inspections and decrease travel costs associated with requiring Board members to attend informal conferences to resolve disciplinary cases associated with inspections.
+No. The inspection process was created to expedite the disciplinary process resulting from routine inspections and decrease travel costs associated with requiring Board members to attend informal conferences to resolve disciplinary cases associated with inspections.
 Additionally, the law requires that all monetary penalties imposed by the Board must be transferred to the Literary Fund of Virginia and cannot remain with the Virginia Board of Pharmacy.

 Top of Page